What is a Committal Mention Hearing?

 At the committal mention there will be a discussion with the Magistrate as to whether the prosecution object to you calling those witnesses and then discussion about booking the matter in for a committal (eg length of committal, availability of witnesses etc).

-At committal mention you can apply for the matter to be heard in the Magistrates’ Court, if possible or the Prosecution may withdraw the charges
+At committal mention you can apply for the matter to be heard in the Magistrates’ Court if possible, and the Prosecution may withdraw the charges

 If the matter is going to be a plea of guilty, then a date would be obtained from the County or Supreme Court for a plea and the matter would be adjourned by the Magistrate to that date.
 Sometimes you will continue on through the process to a contested committal even if you are pleading guilty.
 It can be useful to call witnesses to clarify the exact basis of your plea.